ATTENTION!

 Snapshot showing Cornet Bay and Deception Pass

 The Google photos above with labels will help you to orient yourself.
 Because slow boats must time their passage through the pass you may find yourself spending the night at the dock.
 I always plan to spend the first night at the dock because after driving six hours, rigging and launching my sailboat, it's late and I'm tired.
 My crew can fish, hike and race around in the dinghy while I take a break.
 The next day I'm ready to go, and cast off at slack tide which may be at noon or 9am.
-The time doesn't matter, I'm on island time now.
+The time doesn't matter, I'm on vacation time now.

 The launch fee is around $6, parking is $10/day and staying at the dock is 50 cents a foot.
 The ramp has three or four lanes with floats.
-Trailer parking is abundant and long term.
+Trailer parking is abundant and long-term.
 You can anchor out for free, anytime, anywhere.
 There is a fist of quarters shower that short times you in the bathroom.
 Lots of locals and campers come down to fish off the floats, but boats tying up have priority.
 Try explaining that to a fisherman.

 It is a very short run out the pass, under the bridge and into the Strait of Juan De Fuca, where high seas or fog may cause you to change your plans, if so, just head the other way to Swinomish Channel.
-If you have never cruised the channel do it anyway, it only adds about 15 miles to your trip and is well worthwhile.
+If you have never cruised the channel before, do it for sure, it only adds about 15 miles to your trip and is well worthwhile.
 Or when you come back a week or so later, use the channel, but try to work it into your plans.
 FYI, your boat will need to make 10 mph or better to overcome the worst of pass current, otherwise you will have to time it like the rest of us.
 Of course with a favorable current you can rush on through, but the standing waves can be pretty big at times and an open bow boat will seem like a poor choice.
 The pass is narrowest directly under the bridge, so you will have a fast current for only a very short distance.

 Deception Pass boat launch at Cornet Bay